-As an integrative practitioner with experience in obsessive‑compulsive presentations and complex post‑traumatic stress, I draw from evidence‑based, brain and body‑oriented approaches to address both the cognitive loops and the physiological activation that sustain emotional distress.
-This work attends not only to thoughts and behaviors, but also to the nervous system patterns, sensations, and survival responses that underlie compulsive urges and chronic anxiety.
+As a holistic, somatic, and integrative practitioner with experience in obsessive‑compulsive presentations and complex post‑traumatic stress, I draw from evidence‑based, brain and body‑oriented approaches to address patterns that sustain emotional distress and keep chronic symptoms alive, including:

-My therapeutic style is patient, attuned, and compassionate, while also being direct and purposeful.
-Sessions are designed to foster meaningful, measurable change by increasing self‑awareness, flexibility, and confidence, and by strengthening your capacity to respond to intrusive thoughts without accommodating them—so you can navigate life with greater freedom, resilience, and a renewed sense of agency.
+My therapeutic style is patient, attuned, and compassionate, while also being direct and goal-oriented.
+Sessions are designed to foster meaningful, measurable progress by increasing self‑awareness, flexibility, and confidence.
+Together, we'll work to strengthen your capacity to respond to challenging emotional experiences without accommodating them—so you can navigate life with greater freedom, resilience, and a renewed sense of agency.

 Bachelor of Science, Applied Developmental Psychology